sowavy234/BadUSB-Files-For-FlipperZero/README.md

 </div>
 </div>
 </div>

+**IMPORTANT NOTE FOR DISCORD WEBHOOKS!**

+replace DISCORD_WEBHOOK_HERE with your Discord Webhook Channel and Token ONLY - eg. $dc='1206563651960586035/sNqypsq629XmXpc9TP924Dxeox6qMHDCI5e27qJ3fw4ef34wff4wf_df3aFOY'

+This is because Microsoft Defender now blocks any RunPrompt commands containing `https://` or `-W Hidden` and its variations

 **If you want to learn more about the code, most of these scripts are in powershell format here**